 3. Who should provide the counselling and education?

 All the members of the multidisciplinary team play a role.
 Individual counselling is important.
-Pamphlets, videos and posters are helpful.
+Pamphlets, videos and posters are helpful, if available.
 A group education course may be available.

 4. What must the patient learn about antiretroviral treatment?

 He must know what drugs are to be taken, the dose and timing of treatment, and the side effects.
-He must ‘know his drugs’.
+He must ‘know their meds’.
 The importance of excellent adherence must be stressed at every meeting.
 He must be aware of the risks and advantages of treatment.

 5. Why should he start co-trimoxazole?

 It prevents many of the infections associated with HIV.
 It is also a measure of the patient’s willingness to take regular medication.
 A ‘pill count’ assesses whether all doses have been taken.
-Taking all his co-trimoxazole tablets as prescribed suggests he will also adhere to antiretroviral treatment.
+Taking all his co-trimoxazole tablets as prescribed suggests he will also adhere to ART.